Badar Nasib Bamasila

-Badar Nasib Saleem Bamasila (بدر بن نصيب بامسيله; born 25 January 1992), commonly known as Badar Nasib, is an Omani footballer who plays for Dhofar S.C.S.C. in the Oman Professional League.
+Badar Nasib Saleem Bamasila (بدر بن نصيب بامسيله; born 25 January 1992), commonly known as Badar Nasib, is an Omani footballer who plays for Al-Nasr SC in the Oman Professional League.

 Personal life

 Badar is the younger brother of fellow Dhofar S.C.S.C. defender Fahad Nasib Bamasila.

 Club career

 On 16 January 2015, he signed a six-month contract with 2014–15 Oman Professional League winners Al-Nahda Club.

 Club career statistics

 International career

 Badar is part of the first team squad of the Oman national football team.
 He was selected for the national team for the first time in 2011.
 He made his first appearance for Oman on 25 December 2013 against Bahrain in the 2014 WAFF Championship.
 He has made an appearance in the 2014 WAFF Championship and has represented the national team in the 2014 FIFA World Cup qualification and the 2015 AFC Asian Cup qualification.